 Any Virtual Machine whose resource allocation in all three categories is below the 95th % will be considered standard.

-The graph itself plots the number of Standard vs. Unique VMs.
-It will also summarize the total allocation of resources for both standard and Unique VMs.
+The graph itself plots the number of Standard vs. Outlier VMs.
+It will also summarize the total allocation of resources for both standard and Outlier VMs.

 Each environment is different

 Just as no business is the same, there are no two environments that are identical.
 In some, the resource allocation might be very uniform.
 This would lead to largely all blue or all standard VMs.

 However, in others there might be any number of VMs that exceed the values to be considered Unique.